-The name Backpacker’s Syndrome reflects the fact that it was first identified among backpackers.
-(While most backpackers travel with a backpack, the term usually refers to people who take extended trips on a limited budget).
+Backpacker’s Syndrome was first identified among backpackers; however, it can apply to all travelers.
+(The term usually refers to people who take extended trips on a limited budget).

 Backpacker’s Syndrome generally manifests itself by the desire to stop any or all of the following:

-- Facing demanding vendors (common in Emerging Countries);
+- Facing demanding vendors (common in Third World, Emerging Countries);

-- Dealing with the logistics of planning your trip (finding a hotel/ place to eat/ etc.); and
+- Dealing with the logistics of planning your trip (finding a hotel/ place to eat/ etc.).

 - Trying to fix a home or run a business in another country.

 Instead, you want to retreat from the world for a while.
 You may even, at some time or another along the way, wish you’d stayed home.

 Fortunately, these trying times seldom last more than a few days or at most of a couple of weeks.
 However, for a few people, Backpacking Syndrome can get so frustrating that they go home early.